Busójárás - The Hungarian festival to ward off winter.

 Các hoạt động hóa trang và diễu hành đường phố diễn ra nhộn nhip tại Mohács trong suốt thời gian diễn ra lễ hội. Ảnh: MTI/Sóki Tamás

-Street parades take place in Mohács during the festival.
+A lively street parade took place in Mohács throughout the festival.
 Photo: MTI/Sóki Tamás

 Tuesday is also an important day.
-On this day, at night, there is the Farsang Burial Ceremony.
-Here, people burn a man made of straw in a large bonfire.
-Meanwhile, the townspeople hold hands and dance around it, drinking wine.
+At night, the Farsang Burial Ceremony takes place.
+Here, people burn a straw effigy of a man in a large bonfire.
+Meanwhile, townspeople hold hands and dance, drinking wine around the fire.
 The event also includes a children's costume contest, where children play and wear wooden masks.
-The festival usually attracts around 800 busós and 200 people wearing other costumes for the event.
+The festival usually attracts around 800 busós and 200 other people in various costumes.

 Empty